Check if you're entitled to Attendance Allowance

 If you’re living in a care home

-You can't usually claim Attendance Allowance if you live in a care home.
-There are exceptions, for example if you pay for all your care home costs yourself.
+You can’t usually claim Attendance Allowance if you live in a care home and your care is paid for by your local authority.
+You can still claim Attendance Allowance if you pay for all your care home costs yourself.

 If you're living in a hospice